(No ratings)

 Many autoimmune disorders of all kinds are treated with immune-suppressing medications, such as corticosteroids (e.g. prednisone) to reduce the effect of the immune system.

-Dr. Amanda Lowry Cantor, MD graduated from Tel Aviv University, Sackler Faculty of Medicine.
+Dr. Amanda L. Cantor, MD graduated from Tel Aviv University, Sackler Faculty of Medicine.
 She completed residency at Montefiore Medical Center.
 She is certified by the Pediatrics and has a state license in New York.

 Medical School: Tel Aviv University, Sackler Faculty of Medicine